For Jimmy Carter, a life of service, defined by faith

 There were 3.5 million cases of the parasite in the mid-1980s, when The Carter Center began its efforts. ”I’d like for the last Guinea worm to die before I do,” Mr. Carter said at a press conference in 2015.
 In 2023, there were 13 known cases.
 In 2024, and as of this publishing, there have been zero Guinea worm cases reported around the globe.

-With one of his lasting legacies being the Camp David peace accords, Mr. Carter continued to serve as a kind of freelance ambassador and roving peace maker.
+With one of his lasting legacies being the Camp David peace accords, Mr. Carter continued to serve as a kind of freelance ambassador and roving peacemaker.
 He helped the Miskito Indians in Nicaragua return to their homes after long conflicts with the Sandinista government.
 He traveled to Ethiopia to help mediate a conflict with Eritrea.
 And he continued to assist the State Department in sensitive negotiations with dictators such as Kim Il Sung of North Korea and Muammar Qaddafi of Libya.

 As a public figure, the former president also championed Habitat for Humanity International, often holding a hammer and wearing a hardhat as he helped build homes for people in need.
 In 2002, Mr. Carter was awarded the Nobel Peace Prize.